 One of the most important aspects of a concrete slab is the steel reinforcement in the slab.
 It reduces cracking and makes the slab much stronger.

-If you see a cracking or rusting pattern in the garage floor that looks like the cracks are 12 to 24 inches apart running in one or two directions, it may be an indication that the rebar was place a little too high and doesn’t have enough concrete to properly cover the rebar.
-Usually these hair line cracks will run parallel to one another.
-(Read about rebar problems and warning signs of problematic rebar in concrete)
+If you see a cracking or rusting pattern in the garage floor that looks like the cracks are 12 to 24 inches apart running in one or two directions, it may be an indication that the rebar was placed a little too high and doesn’t have enough concrete to properly cover the rebar.
+Usually, these hairline cracks will run parallel to one another.
+Read about rebar problems and warning signs of problematic rebar in concrete

 Post tension slabs

 Post tension slabs have steel cables that run through them, similar to rebar but are further apart.
-After about seven days these cables are stretched tightly with hydraulic jacks which puts the slab under compression and helps spread the weight (load of the house) over a wider area than the footings alone.
+After about seven days these cables are stretched tightly with hydraulic jacks which put the slab under compression and help spread the weight (load of the house) over a wider area than the footings alone.
 This type of reinforcement is becoming more popular and is now used more often in areas that have expansive soils.
-(Read more about post tension slabs and why you should not cut or core one)
+Read more about post tension slabs and why you should not cut or core one

 If a garage has a post tension slab there is usually either a sign stamped in the concrete floor saying it is a Post Tension slab or a plastic sign on the garage wall stating it’s a Post Tension slab.
 Remember that you should not saw cut the slab or core holes in it for safety reasons.